FattahzadaNihad/Green-House-Simulation/README.md

 # Green-House-Simulation
+#Nihad Fattahzada
+#This is my first project and please make the necessary feedback

 This is a greenhouse simulation project using Arduino uno, Proteus Design and Windows forums (C#)

 The main goal of this project is to create an autonomous soilless greenhouse for a small (about 25 square meters) area that can be controlled by a desktop application (because there is no real simulation, some components are selected and configured as approximate)